 Keeping shelved stocked is especially painful right now in New England since Market Basket Supermarkets are struggling with a movement to reinstate their former CEO Arthur T Demoulas.
 Employees are being fired as they rally behind their former leader and threaten a total walkout.
 Warehouse truck drivers are not bringing in meat, fish, and produce leaving the shelves bare.
 Customers are boycotting Market Basket stores in their own support.

 But back to blueberries…It happens that one of our customers is a family-owned enterprise providing freezer and cold storage of not only locally-grown products but also unique imported foods.
-They are located in the state of New Jersey, a rather small state in an area many of us only associate with over-populated industrialized cities.

 To get that produce to consumers you need a company like our customer that can store, pack, and transport goods in a timely fashion.
 Keeping a diverse inventory well organized is critical, especially when you have a 250,000 square foot facility!
 They have a fully computerized system that checks inventory and customer jobs; to make this all work smoothly though, they also use barcode labels.